What Is Depression, and Why Is It More Than Just Being Sad?

 Interpersonal therapy (IPT)

 IPT is a short-term form of therapy for depression.
+It focuses on one of four areas: interpersonal deficits, unresolved grief, life transitions, and interpersonal disputes.
 It emphasizes how much support you have from others and how your current relationships influence your mental well-being.
 It identifies how they may be affecting your symptoms and helps you develop a positive support system, self-esteem, and a strong sense of connectedness to fight depression.

 Psychodynamic therapy is designed to help people understand how past experiences affect their current lives.
-Through free talking about them and self-reflection and self-examination, it may help you identify the root of emotional pain and develop long-term coping strategies.
+Free talking about them and self-reflection and self-examination may help you identify the root of emotional pain and develop long-term coping strategies.

 How to deal with depression: Self-help tips